Shown Above: Image of Derrick León Washington & Misha Morales rehearsing for demonstration and documentary film sponsored by the National Jazz Museum.

 Urban Stomp: From Swing to Mambo - Documentary short film sharing the importance of the arts and community in New York City.
 Created with the initial support from the Louis Armstrong Educational Foundation, Abyssinian Baptist Church, Bronx Music Heritage Center, and National Jazz Museum in Harlem (Directed, Interviewer, Storyboard, Producer & Curator).
 Link: https://www.youtube.com/watch?v=4Q1V0D0FOtc

-A Call for a New Social Contract: Centering Indigenous Cultural Expressions - Film about the celebration of International Day of the World’s Indigenous Peoples, collaboration between UN Human Rights and UN Visitor Services.
+A Call for a New Social Contract: Centering Indigenous Cultural Expressions - Film in honor of International Day of the World’s Indigenous Peoples, a collaboration between Office of the United Nations High Commissioner for Human Rights and United Nations Headquarters Visitor Services.
+The film centers Indigenous communities, their artistic practices, and the ways they tell and shape their own narratives across regions.
+The film features diverse Indigenous communities and nations from around the world, highlighting cultural expression and contemporary realities.
 The film was featured prominently on United Nations and United Nations agencies’ media platforms (Co-Host, Project Manager, Producer & Co-Script Writer).
 Link: https://media.un.org/en/asset/k10/k10nit7qus?fbclid=IwAR2cSoVHUU-O_CJLHaHW_UfiZww4bX6Wm7dWz1lWVREJBmP

 #ActivistNY: Tony's Story - Exhibition case study video for Activist New York exhibition at the Museum of the City of New York, December 2016 (Co-Director, Script Supervisor & Interviewer).
 Link: https://youtu.be/DX3FhDHhAkQ